Suspect in Brooklyn subway train shooting has been arrested, officials say | News Channel 3-12

 By Brynn Gingras, Shimon Prokupecz, Pervaiz Shallwani, Artemis Moshtaghian, Laura Ly, Kristina Sgueglia and Eric Levenson, CNN

-The man suspected of shooting 10 people on a subway train in Brooklyn on Tuesday was arrested by patrol officers in New York’s East Village neighborhood on Wednesday afternoon, officials said.
+The man suspected of shooting 10 people on a subway train in Brooklyn on Tuesday was arrested by patrol officers in Manhattan’s East Village neighborhood on Wednesday afternoon, officials said.

-Frank James, 62, was arrested without incident at about 1:40 p.m. after police got a tip on its Crime Stoppers hotline, NYPD commissioner Keechant Sewell said.
-The arrest came hours after officials elevated him from a “person of interest” to a suspect in the shooting and less than a day after authorities launched a manhunt for his whereabouts.
+Frank James, 62, was arrested without incident on the street at about 1:40 p.m. after police got a tip on its Crime Stoppers hotline, NYPD commissioner Keechant Sewell said.

 “My fellow New Yorkers: We got him.
 We got him,” Mayor Eric Adams said.